fnimer/arxiv_predict/readme.md

-# Predicting the Probability of an ArXiv.org Research Paper Being Published in a Peer-reviewed Journal
+# Predicting the Probability of an ArXiv.org Research Paper Being Published in a Peer-Reviewed Journal

 **Author**: Fernando Nimer, PhD
 **Date**: May 5 2025